caachz/Rails_Engine/README.md

 ## Background and Description
 Rails engine is a basic ecommerce API that exposes endpoints for all crud functionality and advanced business logic endpoints.
 It is built to communicate with a prebuilt frontend called Rails Driver.

+## Key Learnings
+* Exposing an API
+* Use serializers to format json responses
+* Test API exposure
+* Compose advanced ActiveRecord queries to analyze information stored in SQL databases.

 ## Implementation Instructions
 ### To set up locally with front end Rails Driver:<br />